 Was ist das Besondere an diesem Projekt?

 This project is based on a strong scientific background and data built on more than 12 years of research on IC by the Food Biotechnology Laboratory - ETH Zürich and in collaboration with the Gastroenterology and Nutrition Unit - KISPI.
-The proposed project has a unique mechanistic basis for the approach and will result in the identification of high potential strain of Propionibacterium for the effective microbial-based treatment of IC.
-It will provide the required data for conducting preclinical studies and developing a clinical study protocol in infants involving 3-4 clinical centers in different EU countries to demonstrate efficacy of the final strain in the treatment of IC.
+The proposed project has a unique mechanistic basis for the approach and will result in the development of a probiotic solution for the alleviation of IC.
+It will provide the required data for conducting a clinical study protocol in infants involving 3-4 clinical centers in different EU countries to demonstrate efficacy of the final product in the alleviation of IC.

 Am Projekt beteiligte Personen